farmachine/spyglass/replit.md

 ## Recent Changes

+**January 16, 2025**
+- ✓ Built complete organization and user management system with admin access controls
+- ✓ Implemented JWT authentication with bcrypt password hashing for secure login
+- ✓ Added role-based access control with Admin/User roles and organization-level isolation
+- ✓ Created multi-tenancy system where users belong to organizations and can only access their organization's data
+- ✓ Built admin panel with settings wheel navigation instead of tabbed interface
+- ✓ Created separate AdminPanel page with organization overview and management
+- ✓ Added OrganizationConfig page with dedicated settings and user management tabs
+- ✓ Implemented user active/inactive toggle functionality with Switch components
+- ✓ Added organization CRUD operations with proper validation and error handling
+- ✓ Created API endpoints for updating users and organizations with admin-only access
+- ✓ Fixed bcrypt import issues in storage layer using dynamic imports
+- ✓ Updated navigation to use home icon back links instead of arrow buttons
+- ✓ Replaced admin table interface with discrete settings wheel next to user icon
+- ✓ Added organization deletion functionality with confirmation dialogs
+- ✓ Implemented comprehensive admin dashboard with user and organization statistics

 **January 15, 2025**
 - ✓ Built complete project dashboard with CRUD operations
 - ✓ Implemented project view with four-tab navigation system